billyjp1/DocumentationProject/gettingStarted.markdown

 Once you have the settings to your liking go back to the main menu and continue to the training section which will walk you through the basics of the game.
 Adjust settings again during this time ensuring that they make sense.
-After completing the training exit the mission to return to the main menu.
+After completing the training, exit the mission to return to the main menu.

 <br>
 ## Licensing